-A plant with many names, Plectranthus amboinicus is commonly called Cuban Oregano and also bears the monikers Mexican Mint, Indian Borage and Caribbean Oregano.
+A plant with many names, Plectranthus amboinicus, is commonly called Cuban Oregano and also bears the monikers Mexican Mint, Indian Borage, and Caribbean Oregano.
 This evergreen perennial works well in mixed beds and mass plantings and as a ground-cover.
-Its edible, fragrant, rounded leaves bear a terminal point, serrated margins and a soft pubescence.
+Its edible, fragrant, rounded leaves bear a terminal point, serrated margins, and a soft pubescence.
 Cuban Oregano produces trumpet-shaped, lavender, pink or white flowers.
-Hardy in U.S. Department of Agriculture plant hardiness zones 9 through 11, the plant thrives in full to partial sunlight and fast-draining, nutrient-rich, soil with a neutral pH level.
-Regular care ensures Cuban Oregano’s health and success in a garden.
+Hardy in USDA plant hardiness zones 9 through 11, this plant thrives in full to partial sunlight and fast-draining, nutrient-rich soil with a neutral pH level.
+Regular care ensures Cuban Oregano's health and success in a garden.

 1. Water Cuban Oregano when the top 1 to 2 inches (2.5 to 5 cm) of its soil becomes dry.
 Apply 1 inch (2.5 cm) of water from a garden hose directly to the surrounding ground.
 Water the plant during mid-morning hours to allow moistened foliage time to dry before nightfall.
 Never water so frequently that the soil becomes soggy or develops standing water.

-3. Trim back the plant’s overly long, vigorously growing or spindly stems as they occur throughout the growing season.
-Make each cut 0.25 inch (6 mm) above an outward-facing leaf stem, bud or lateral branch.
+3. Trim back the plant's overly long, vigorously growing or spindly stems as they occur throughout the growing season.
+Make each cut 0.25 inch (0.6 cm) above an outward-facing leaf stem, bud, or lateral branch.
 Cut back all broken and otherwise damaged branches immediately upon discovering them.

-Sterilize pruning shears and all other cutting tools for 5 minutes in a solution consisting of one part rubbing alcohol and one part water both before and after use to prevent the spread of disease.
+Sterilize pruning shears and all other cutting tools for 5 minutes in a solution consisting of one part rubbing alcohol and one part water both before and after use to prevent disease spread.

-Never spray neem oil on a windy day or when the temperature reaches 80 degrees Fahrenheit (27 degrees Celsius) or warmer.
+Never spray neem oil on a windy day or when the temperature reaches 80 ° F (27 °C) or warmer.
 Otherwise, the neem oil can drift or evaporate.

 - Back to genus Plectranthus